Effective Tattoo Healing With Emu Oil

 - Red and raised

-If you are looking for a non-comedogenic moisturizer for stage one, emu oil can provide moisture and inflammatory relief while allowing skin the necessary airflow to heal and remain healthy.
+If you are looking for a non-comedogenic moisturizer for stage one, emu oil and emu oil cream can provide moisture and inflammatory relief while allowing skin the necessary airflow to heal and remain healthy.

 Stage Two of the Tattoo Healing Process